This blog may contain affiliate links. Read our disclosure policy for more info.

 11. Tongariro National Park

-Located on the North Island, Tongariro National Park is New Zealand’s oldest national park.
+Tongariro National Park is New Zealand’s oldest national park and one of the best places to visit on the North Island.
 Since 1887, people have been coming here to admire the rugged volcanic landscapes, waterfalls, and volcanic lake views that the park has to offer.

 Lord of the Rings fans are also drawn to this area as some iconic scenes in the popular franchise were filmed right in the park.